Possible Signs of Cancer in Men and Women

-If you suffer from frequent mouth ulcers on your lips and gums, and they persist for more than three weeks, you should talk to a doctor, because although these types of mouth ulcers are quite common, ones that last longer than two or three days are a cause of concern.
+If you suffer from frequent mouth ulcers on your lips and gums you should talk to a doctor.
+Although these types of mouth ulcers are quite common, ones that last longer than two or three days are a cause of concern.

-The abdominal issues could be pain, swelling, a sensation of fullness, change in your intestinal habits such as frequent diarrhea or constipation without an apparent reason, rectal bleeding, or streaks of dark-colored blood in your fecal matter.
+The abdominal issues could be pain, swelling, or a sensation of fullness.
+Other issues could be frequent diarrhea or constipation without an apparent reason.
+Other signs include rectal bleeding, or streaks of dark-colored blood in your fecal matter.

-If you have a strong cough that persists longer than two weeks, whether it is a dry cough or if it comes with expectoration, or if you there are any spots of blood in your phlegm, or if your voice is rough and scratchy regularly.
+If you have a strong cough that persists longer than two weeks, whether it is a dry cough or if it comes with expectoration, then it is a cause for concern.
+Other causes of concern are spots of blood in your phlegm, or if your voice is rough and scratchy regularly.

-Leukoplakia is the appearance of white patches in the mouth or on the tongue that can be caused by frequent irritation, previous injury, or the consumption of cigarettes and alcohol.
+Leukoplakia is the appearance of white patches in the mouth or on the tongue.
+These can be caused by frequent irritation, previous injury, or the consumption of cigarettes and alcohol.